mesg-foundation/engine/docs/cli/mesg-cli_account_import.md

 ## mesg-cli account import

-Import an account based on a file exported with the export command
+Import an account from a backup file

 ### Synopsis

-Import an account based on a file exported with the export command
+This method imports a previously exported backup file of your account created with the [export method](account/export.md).

 ```
 mesg-cli account import FILE [flags]